CrossScarDev/yapOS/README.md

 # yapOS

-## Yet Another Playdate Operating System
+## Yet Another Playful Operating System

-yapOS is an extremely simple operating system for the Playdate.
+yapOS is an extremely simple operating system for the Playful.